outtalent-team/culture/rigorous_thinking.md

 3. Learn about your personal fallacies

-Your personal fallicies often come from traumatic experiences.
+We believe personal fallacies are often influenced by past experiences, including stressful or traumatic ones.
-When a subject is related to person's traumatic experience they are much less likely to think about this subject correctly.
+When a subject is related to a person's traumatic experience they are much less likely to think about this subject correctly.